KimKyongWoo/api/Prepare/Floor/index.md

 nav_enabled: true
 ---

-# Over View
+# OverView
 ---

-This system provides a basic function to track the real-time location of assets on each floor of buildings managed by the organization.
+These functions provide real-time location data for assets on each floor of your organization’s buildings.
-In simple terms, it’s a core API that lets you instantly know which floor an item is on and where exactly it is inside the building.
+In simple terms, it is a core API that lets you identify:

-## Floor Info
+- Which floor an asset is on
+- The asset’s exact position on that floor

+# Get Floor Information
 ---

+Returns detailed information about a specific floor, including the floor number, floor name, and drawing information.

 {: .note}
->
-> This function displays detailed information about a specific floor, including the floor number, floor name, and drawing information.
 >
 > ```js
 > {